-What is shadow IT
+What shadow IT is

 Each of these scenarios has one thing in common: the company loses control over what happens to its data and infrastructure.